nikolayhg/awesome-zouk/README.md

 ## Basics

-* [Zouk Atoms](https://zoukatoms.com/) - a new system to learn Brazilian Zouk by Fernando Rodriguez and Olga Kostrova.
-Free and paid verison.

 ## Musicality

 ## Paid Courses

 * [brazilianzoukonlineclasses](https://www.brazilianzoukonlineclasses.com/) - by Carlos and Fernanda
 * [The Empowered Dancers](https://theempowereddancers.com/)
+* [Zouk Atoms](https://zoukatoms.com/) - a new system to learn Brazilian Zouk by Fernando Rodriguez and Olga Kostrova.
+Free (intro) and paid verison.

 # Zouk Dancers